mathworks/MATLAB-extension-for-vscode/README.md

 ## Troubleshooting
 If the MATLAB install path is not properly configured, you get an error when you try to use certain advanced features, such as document formatting and code navigation.

 To resolve the error, set the MATLAB install path to the location of the MATLAB executable.
-For more information, see the **Configuration > MATLAB Install Path Setting** section above.
+For more information, see the [Configuration > MATLAB Install Path Setting](#matlab-install-path-setting) section.

 ## Contact Us
 We encourage all feedback.
 If you encounter a technical issue or have an enhancement request, create an issue here or contact MathWorks at support@mathworks.com.